rsdoiel/antenna/planet.md

 ---

-## EU and UK reach trade and fishing deal in reset agreement
+## EU and UK reach reset deal in 'new era' for relations

 date: 2025-05-18, from: RTÉ News

-The EU and UK have reached an agreement to reset relations, which the British Prime Minister has claimed will add nearly £9 billion (€10.6bn) to the UK economy by 2040.
+Britain has agreed the most significant reset of defence and trade ties with the European Union since Brexit after US President Donald Trump's upending of the global order pushed the two sides to move on from their acrimonious divorce.

 <br>